-- the statutory reserves only consider the performance of business earned up to and including the valuation date whereas the Solvency II technical provisions allow for both the earned and unearned portions of the business written; - within Solvency II technical provisions, there is an explicit allowance for premiums and claims on bound but unincepted contracts which are not recognised within the statutory reserves.
-As a result, the 2021 reinsurance contract between Bldac and BUL which incepts on 1 January 2021 has been included within the Solvency II technical provisions as it was signed in December 2020; - the Solvency II technical provisions include an allowance for the expected future investment income on the underlying business being reinsured whereas the statutory reserves do not: - the Solvency II technical provisions include an allowance for events not in data whereas the statutory reserves do not; - the Solvency II technical provisions are discounted for the time value of money whilst the statutory reserves are not; and - the Solvency II technical provisions recognise expected future reserve releases from the 2019, 2020 and 2021 years of account, on the underlying business reinsured up to and including the finalisation of the 2021 reinsurance contract whereas the statutory reserves only recognise reserve releases known as at the valuation date.
+- the statutory reserves only consider the performance of business earned up to and including the valuation date whereas the Solvency II technical provisions allow for both the earned and unearned portions of the business written; - within Solvency II technical provisions, there is an explicit allowance for premiums and claims on bound but not incepted contracts which are not recognised within the statutory reserves.
+As a result, the 2022 reinsurance contract between Bldac and BUL which incepts on 1 January - 2022 has been included within the Solvency II technical provisions as it was signed on 22 December 2021; - the Solvency II technical provisions include an allowance for the expected future investment income on the underlying business being reinsured whereas the statutory reserves do not; - the Solvency II technical provisions include an allowance for events not in data whereas the statutory reserves do not; - the Solvency II technical provisions are discounted for the time value of money whilst the statutory reserves are not; and the Solvency II technical provisions recognise expected future reserve releases from the 2020, 2021 and 2022 years of account, on the underlying business reinsured up to and including the finalisation of the 2022 reinsurance contract whereas the statutory reserves only recognise reserve releases known as at the valuation date.